ArtifexSoftware/MuPDF.NET/docs/textpage.rst

    .. method:: ExtractWords(char[] delimiters=null)

-      * Changed in v1.23.5: added `delimiters` parameter

       Textpage content as a list of single words with bbox information.
 An item of this list looks like this::

          (x0, y0, x1, y1, "word", block_no, line_no, word_no)

-      :arg str delimiters: (new in v1.23.5) use these characters as *additional* word separators.
+      :arg str delimiters: Use these characters as *additional* word separators.
 By default, all white spaces (including the non-breaking space `0xA0`) indicate start and end of a word.
 Now you can specify more characters causing this.
 For instance, the default will return `"john.doe@outlook.com"` as **one** word.
 If you specify `delimiters="@."` then the **four** words `"john"`, `"doe"`, `"outlook"`, `"com"` will be returned.
 Other possible uses include ignoring punctuation characters `delimiters=string.punctuation`.
 The "word" strings will not contain any delimiting character.

       This is a high-speed method which e.g. allows extracting text from within given areas or recovering the text reading sequence.